drewdezco/playwright-project/README.md

 ### Prerequisites

-- Python 3.9 or higher
+- Python 3.9, 3.10, or 3.11 (recommended)
+  - **Note**: Python 3.12+ may have compatibility issues with some packages.
+Python 3.11 is recommended for best compatibility.
 - pip (Python package manager)
 - Git